 - Passport

 - Identification Card

 - Driver's License

 - I-20

-- DS 2019
+- DS-2019 (if applicable)

-- I 94 (this will be generated when you arrive in the U.S. It can be retrieved online on the Dept. of Homeland Security Website)
+- I 94 (this will be generated when you arrive in the U.S. It can be retrieved online on the Dept. of Homeland Security Website).
+Please retrieve the I-94 document as soon as possible.
+There is sometimes a misprint of a name or date.
+Checking the document within time will ensure that one does not have to go to the Customs Office to get the misprint corrected.
+In case some corrections need to be made in the I-94 document, one can visit Customs and Border Protection office located at BWI (Baltimore/Washington International Thurgood Marshall Airport) Airport.

 - Visa Documents

-- SEVIS
+- o SEVIS

 - o Affidavit for financial documents

 - Proof of funding

 - Admissions Letter

 - Original and duplicate copies of university transcripts and degrees.
-(Although not immediately required, one may carry his original degree certificates, or at least a copy of the same.)

-- GMAT and TOEFL Score Reports
+- GMAT/GRE and TOEFL Score Reports

 - Job descriptions/evaluations of previous work experience.

-- (These will be helpful when you are crafting your resumes and cover letters)
+(These will be helpful when you are crafting your resumes and cover letters)

-- Immunization / Health Records

-- (When you settle in the U.S., you will undergo several medical tests and examinations.
+- Immunization / Health Records (When you settle in the U.S., you will undergo several medical tests

+and examinations.
 Having these documents with you could expedite the process.
-You must undergo some tests here in UMD Health Center as well.
-Please refer to the section below for more details on immunizations.)
+You must undergo

+some tests here at UMD Health Center as well.
+Please refer to the section below for more details on

+immunizations as it is important to have these to register for future semesters.)

 - Medical prescriptions for the medicines that you are carrying

 - Health Insurance (if applicable)

-- Cash/Travelers' Cheque/Forex cards (To get you through the first few days before you can set up a bank account in the U.S.)
+- Cash/Travelers' Cheque/Forex cards/International debit or credit cards (To get you through the first few days before you can set up a bank account in the U.S.)

+- U.S. house rental agreement, if you have already signed a lease.